Jacksoften/school-district_dsi-intern/README.md

 # XML
 rects are showing as [x0, y0, x1, y1]

+# NOTE
+rects are not shown as a entity.
+A big rectangle is contributed by many small rectangles.

 # TODO
 1. ploting the extracted coordinates (well done)
 2. extracting text by subsection names (may be able to do this by locations of characters.